« Page Back

 - Litigation arising from warehouse distributor's bankruptcy, including LBO/Fraudulent conveyance litigation against lender and breach of fiduciary duty causes of action against former owners, Northern District of Illinois.

-American Bankruptcy Institute; Trial Advocacy Program, Faculty Member.
+Faculty Member, American Bankruptcy Institute; Faculty Member, Trial Advocacy Program.
 American Bar Association, Business Law Section.
 Dallas Bar Association; Corporate Reorganization, Creditor Rights Section, Bankruptcy and Business Litigation Sections.
 State Bar of Texas; Business Law Section, Bankruptcy Reorganization Committee.
 Turnaround Management Association.

 State Bar of Texas.
 United States Court of Appeals for the Fifth Circuit.
 United States District Courts for the Northern, Southern, Eastern and Western Districts of Texas.